rgbalex/servers-acc_config/README.md

 # Setup files for Assetto Corsa Competizone Oracle server

+> [!NOTE]
+> Sometimes, the all important `RegisterToLobby succeeded` line seems to arrive 30-60 seconds late.
+Please be patient but do wait for it as without it the server will not be responsive in ACC

 > [!IMPORTANT]
 > Please make sure to run `iptables -I INPUT -j ACCEPT` on the instance first to allow all traffic in.
 > If you are comforable using `sudo iptables -S` and checking properly, then please make more advanced rules.